 Tru Kids Brand, the owner of Toys R Us, is making these changes together with the startup b8ta, a company that designs interactive and technology-focused retail spaces.
-The stores will be “the most progressive and advanced [in this category] in the world, and we hope to surprise and delight kids for generations to come,” Vibhu Norby, CEO of b8ta, claims.
+The stores will be "the most progressive and advanced in the world, and we hope to surprise and delight kids for generations to come," Vibhu Norby, CEO of b8ta, claims.

 The updated Toys R Us website promises an experience “centered around product discovery and engagement.”
 The focus is on creating fun family memories.
 What never changes is that “kids want to touch everything and simply ‘play,’" says Phillip Raub, president of b8ta and interim co-CEO of the Toys R Us joint venture.